CASLI Exam Appeals Policy

 After the completion of the exam, candidates are asked to fill out a Candidate Feedback Form of their exam experience.
 This Candidate Feedback Form does NOT automatically constitute an appeal but may or may not serve as supporting documentation.

-If any technical or test site issues occur during the administration of an exam that may have had a detrimental impact on the candidate’s performance, appeal of the test conditions must be submitted within five (5) days from when the exam was administered.
+If any technical or test site issues occur during the administration of an exam that may have had a detrimental impact on the candidate’s performance, appeal of the test conditions must be submitted within five (5) business days from when the exam was administered.

 Appeal of Exam Results